-Purpose: To define temperatures under baseline conditions and flow and storage effects on temperature in Funks Creek and Stone Corral Creek under post-construction conditions.
+Purpose: To define temperatures under baseline conditions and flow and storage effects on temperature in Funks Creek and Stone Corral Creek under postconstruction conditions.

-Outcomes: Temperature measurements before and after construction will be collected to evaluate:
+Outcomes: Temperature measurements before and after construction will be collected to evaluate the following.

-- The temperatures that support the aquatic community under baseline conditions, and - The combination of reservoir storage and discharge needed to maintain appropriate temperatures to maintain fish in good condition in Stone Corral Creek and Funks Creek downstream of Sites Reservoir after the start of operation.
+- The temperatures that support the aquatic community under baseline conditions. - The combination of reservoir storage and discharge needed to maintain appropriate temperatures to maintain fish in good condition in Stone Corral Creek and Funks Creek downstream of Sites Reservoir after the start of operation.

-Content:

-Once access to Stone Corral Creek is obtained, a temperature probe will be installed in Stone Corral Creek at the location of Sites Dam release, and 4 additional probes will be installed downstream from there by approximately 0.5 mile, 1 mile, 2.4 miles (near where Stone Corral Creek goes under Maxwell Sites Road), and 4.4 miles (near where TC Canal goes under Stone Corral Creek).
+Content: Once access to Stone Corral Creek is obtained, a temperature probe will be installed in Stone Corral Creek near the Sites Dam release, and three additional probes will be installed downstream at the same locations as the bioassessment sampling locations.

-Once access to Funks Creek is obtained, a temperature probe will be installed in Funks Creek at the location of the I/O tower release to Funks Creek, and two additional probes will be installed downstream from there by approximately 0.5 mile and 1 mile (far enough upstream of Funks Reservoir to not be affected by it).
-In addition, probes will be installed at the TC Canal inlet to Funks Reservoir, at the TC Canal outlet from Funks Reservoir, and at the Funks Creek outlet from Funks Reservoir.
+Once access to Funks Creek is obtained, a temperature probe will be installed in Funks Creek at the location of the I/O tower release to Funks Creek, and two additional probes will be installed downstream at the same locations as the bioassessment sampling locations.